ESL lesson on ‘Quality’

 The Quality lesson

 Whether it is a business speaking lesson or a general English conversation class there are tons of topics that both of these groups can share and that are very flexible for all levels.
+The links are for “the starting your own business lesson” and “20-second conversation topics lesson ideas“.

-One of my favorites is “Quality”!
+One of my favourites is “Quality”!

-In today’s consumer society, people spend a lot of time buying different products on a daily basis whether this be food from the grocery store or items that you buy less frequently but require time and research before making an ultimate decision on what to purchase, such as home appliances, cars, electronic devices etc.
+In today’s consumer society, people spend a lot of time buying different products on a daily basis whether this be food from the grocery store or items that you buy less frequently but require time and research before making an ultimate decision on what to purchase, such as home appliances, cars, electronic devices etc. Here’s a great authentic lesson idea I put together on the consumer society you can use to supplement this lesson topic beautifully.

 With that said, there is plenty of material at your disposal to put together an interesting and engaging conversation lesson.